 Response: Because the ICC has jurisdiction to investigate and prosecute only individuals, not governments, long standing principles of criminal law influence how the Court works.
 One of those principles is that an individual of any nationality who commits a crime on a state's territory can be prosecuted by that state - without the consent of his or her respective government.

 American citizens are frequently prosecuted in the courts of foreign countries for crimes they are alleged to have committed on foreign territory, without any requirement to obtain US consent for those prosecutions.
 US courts likewise prosecute foreign nationals who allegedly commit crimes on US territory without seeking the consent of their home state.

-By ratifying the ICC's Rome Statute treaty or accepting the ICC's jurisdiction in a particular situation, a country delegates to the ICC its existing and continuing right under international law, and its own domestic law, to investigate, and if warranted, prosecute, any individual of any nationality who is alleged to have committed an atrocity crime on its territory.
-This legal power over the foreign national exists regardless of the consent or interests of his or her government.
+By ratifying the ICC's Rome Statute treaty or accepting the ICC's jurisdiction in a particular situation, a country includes the ICC within its existing and continuing right under international law, and its own domestic law, to investigate, and if warranted, prosecute, any individual of any nationality who is alleged to have committed an atrocity crime on its territory.
+This legal power over the foreign national exists regardless of the consent or interests of the individual's government.
 Legal arguments disputing this application of international criminal law have not proven convincing to most governments.

 Response: The ICC has many checks and balances in its Rome Statute that limit the authority of the Prosecutor and judges.
 For example: